erazlogo/zotero-markdown-translators/README.md

 ## Installation
 ### Zotero
 - Install Beta version of Zotero https://www.zotero.org/support/dev_builds
-- Recommended: Create online account on Zotero https://www.zotero.org/user/register
+- Create online account on Zotero https://www.zotero.org/user/register
-- Recommended: Sync your data (not PDFs) to your online Zotero account https://www.zotero.org/support/sync
+- Sync your data (not PDFs) to your online Zotero account https://www.zotero.org/support/sync
 - Download and move two translator files to Zotero/translators folder (<a href="https://youtu.be/nc7TEFEbhpA" target="_blank">video</a>)
 - Install Zutilo for Zotero (<a href="https://youtu.be/NSJGtaJPFns" target="_blank">video</a>)
 - Map Markdown translators to keyboard shortcuts in Zutilo https://github.com/wshanks/Zutilo (<a href="https://youtu.be/WSt_Rib-dRc">video</a>)
-- Recommended: Install BetterBibTex if you plan to use <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road (this feature is not yet fully supported in Obsidian) https://retorque.re/zotero-better-bibtex/
+- Install BetterBibTex to use <a href="https://retorque.re/zotero-better-bibtex/citing/cayw/">cite-as-you-write</a> down the road (this feature is not yet fully supported in Obsidian) https://retorque.re/zotero-better-bibtex/
 - Note: These steps will allow you to link any Markdown application to Zotero (see Tutorials below for how to link Bear and Zotero).
 ### Obsidian
 - Install Obsidian https://obsidian.md/